Sports broadcasting contracts in Canada: Canadian university football

 As of 2019, CBC Sports and TVA Sports broadcasts the national U Sports playoff games, namely the Mitchell Bowl, the Uteck Bowl, and the Vanier Cup, succeeding Sportsnet (who aired it from 2013 to 2018).

 TVA Sports carries many QSSF games.
-In 2016, Sportsnet's sister broadcast network City began broadcasting a four-game U Sports Game of the Week package.
+In 2016, Sportsnet's sister broadcast network Citytv began broadcasting a four-game U Sports Game of the Week package.
 Games not covered by these contracts are often carried by local cable community channels.

 In 2015, Global aired a Hardy Trophy semi-final and championship game as part of the Shaw TV (Shaw Cable) Canada West conference package (at the time, Shaw directly owned Global).

-As of the 2017–18 season, Canada West conference rights are held by the three major IPTV providers in Central Canada—Bell MTS Fibe TV, SaskTel MaxTV and Telus TV (including a regular season package and playoff coverage).
+As of the 2017–18 season, Canada West conference rights are held by Bell MTS Fibe TV, SaskTel MaxTV and Telus TV (including a regular season package and playoff coverage).
+The conference also operates an over-the-top subscription service known as Canada West TV, which broadcasts events not shown on these packages.

 American football

 National Football League

 Contracts are current as of the 2020 NFL season.